syncfusion-content/asp.netwebforms-docs/aspnet/TagCloud/Integration.md

 Two-way binding supports both the processes.
 It applies the observable values to the TagCloud control properties and the changes made in the TagCloud control are also reflected back and triggered within the observable collections.

-For more information about the knockout binding, refer to the following link location,
+For more information about the KnockoutJS binding, refer to the following link location,

 <http://help.syncfusion.com/js/knockoutjs>

-The following code example shows the way to bind data to the TagCloud control by using knockout support.
+The following code example shows the way to bind data to the TagCloud control by using KnockoutJS support.

 {% highlight html %}